dbond007/Packer/README.md

 ## Variability in ESXi host boot speed

 You may need to edit the boot_wait time in source.vsphere-iso.pkr.hcl to get it to enter the commands at the correct time.
-The current settings work for me on my home system, but at work, I need to reduce the wait time as thoe systems boot / start the VM far quicker.
+The current settings work for me on my home system, but at work, I need to reduce the wait time as those systems boot / start the VM far quicker.